-RECOMMENDATION 20 Consideration of further delegation of certain m Committees to free up Board agenda atters to Board • Increased focus on stakeholders - Board Paper review - Greater focus on risk - Update Terms of Reference and Board Member s' Code of Conduct 1 In addition to the recommendations from the internal evaluation, Board effectiveness was further enhanced during the year with: An update of the Bo programme and a ro in-house training, and ll-out The introduction of a formal system for tracking Board actions A review and update resource materials at The Chairman meets with Board members includ ling the Senior Independer nt Boa efficiency and effectiveness of the Board.
+RECOMMENDATION 20 • Consideration of further delegation of certain n Committees to free up Board agenda natters to Board Increased focus on stakeholders Board Paper review Greater focus on risk Update Terms of Reference and Board Membe • ers' Code of Conduct In addition to the recommendations from the internal evaluation, Board effectiveness was further enhanced during the year with: An update of the Board in programme and a roll-out in-house training, and The introduction of a formal system for tracking Board actions A review and update of th resource materials available The Chairman meets with Board members inclue efficiency and effectiveness of the Board. ding the Senior Independent Bo operation and to identify ways to improve its effectiveness.
+It also helps to identify specific skills required by Board members, in relation to which the Chairman can make suggestions to the Government for consideration when appointments are being made.